LuisVasquez23/nestjs-product-api/README.md

     npm run start:prod
     ```

-6. **Explore the API**:
-    The API can be tested using tools like Postman or through the built-in Swagger UI available at `http://localhost:3000/api-docs`.

 ## Contribution

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.